JosephDev/notion-linux-wrapper/README.md

-# Notion Linux Wrapper
+# Notion.so Linux Desktop application

-Notion doesn't have offitial client for debian.
-This project is wrapping Notion's web app.
+[Notion.so](https://www.notion.so) doesn't have offitial client for debian.
+This project is wrapping Notion.so web application with electron.

 If you want to build yourself.